-Reporter Cha analyzes the reason why the case involving President Jung Myung Seok went off to a suspicious direction; he says, “Come to the point, it seems that [the informer] was taking advantage of the nature of the case (sexual assault), which complaint has to be filed by the victims; he managed those who claimed to be victims and prompted them to sue [President Jung].
+Reporter Cha analyzes the reason why the case involving Jung Myung Seok went off to a suspicious direction; he says, “Come to the point, it seems that [the informer] was taking advantage of the nature of the case (sexual assault), which complaint has to be filed by the victims; he managed those who claimed to be victims and prompted them to sue [Jung].
 Then, without letting them know, he demanded a big sum, two billion won.
-He might have planned to lead the case to an agreement, and, once his demand was met, they would have withdrawn the legal action, using the law of ‘no punishment against the victim’s intent.’”
+He might have planned to lead the case to an agreement.
+And once they met his demands, he would have withdrawn legal action using the law of ‘no punishment against the victim’s intent.’”

-In the event President Jung Myung Seok’s side files a motion for retrial based on the new evidences or material that could reverse the previous finding, seeking acquittal, it is expected that this case involving President Jung, a religious leader—who founded and has led a religion according to the Constitution that warrants the freedom of religion—may be placed at a stage where it seeks a new ruling through a retrial.
+In the event Jung Myung Seok’s side files a motion for retrial based on the new evidences or material that could reverse the previous finding, seeking acquittal, I expect that this case involving Jung, a religious leader—who founded and has led a religion according to the Constitution that warrants the freedom of religion—may be placed at a stage where it seeks a new ruling through a retrial.